S14mx/about-me/README.md

 ### Reflections and Comments

-  In this project I used external css styling and javaScript.
-Also I used if/else statements for the quiz
+  In this project I used external css styling, JavaScript and ordered and unordered lists in HTML.
+Also I used if/else statements for the quiz, nested for loops and while loop for the games, utilized arrays, .toLowerCase() and .parseInt() methods.